Get-Nerdio/NerdioManagerPowerShell/README.md

 # Introduction
 A PowerShell module for managing Nerdio Manager for Enterprise (NME)

+# 0.9.10 Release Notes
+ - New functions added for compatibility with NME 6.5 REST API
+ - See release notes for NME REST API for added and removed/deprecated functionality

 # 0.9.3 Release Notes
  - New functions added for compatibility with NME 6.3 REST API
  - Some function properties have new aliases to improve compatibility with the API output
  - Added new component constructor functions to improve compatibility

 # 0.8.6 Release Notes
  - New function have been added for compatibility with NME 6.1 REST API